-“Cichlasoma” beani, A Rare Middle American Cichlid (Top of the Food Chain)Author: Brian M. Scott
+Top of the Food Chain: "Cichlasoma" beani, A Rare Middle American Cichlid

 Today, however, this fish is quite scarce in the hobby, and due to its rarity we find it is in great demand among keepers nationwide who want to add it to their living cichlid collections.
 There is one institution that still maintains a reproductively active population of “C.” beani, the Arizona Desert Museum, located in Tucson, Arizona.
 Aside from that, I am aware of only a few scattered adult specimens that are displayed in various places, as well as a few dozen subadults and juveniles that are in the capable hands of highly experienced hobbyists.